 Music and literature for charity

 The Proms at St Jude's festival takes place in Hampstead and includes an assortment of musical performances, comedy, literature events, heritage walks and more.
-The 2023 concert programme featured classical and jazz shows, as well as renditions of musical soundtracks.
+The 2024 concert programme featured classical and Motown shows, as well as renditions of film soundtracks and more.
 The festival is organised almost entirely by local volunteers and raises funds for the Toynbee Hall charity and the North London Hospice.

 - Price: varies